jamesemann/JamesMann.BotFramework/README.md

 - Request an access token using authorization code (Server side)
 - Request an access token using refresh token (Server side)

-**Note: This middleware requires you to store OAuth access/refresh tokens somewhere on the server side.
+**Note: This middleware requires you provide a class to store OAuth access/refresh tokens somewhere.
 I have purposefully not prescribed how to store these access tokens.
 If you make use of this middleware you need to provide an implementation of `IAuthTokenStorage`.
 This should use secure storage like Azure Key Vault.
 Read up on that here. https://docs.microsoft.com/en-us/azure/key-vault/quick-create-net.**

 #### Usage

 ##### Step 1 - Define an implementation of `IAuthTokenStorage` to store and retrieve tokens
 This is an example of an in-memory `IAuthTokenStorage`.
-This is to demonstrate the principle only **AGAIN, DO NOT USE THIS FOR PRODUCTION APPLICATIONS**
+This is to demonstrate the principle only.

+**💣 AGAIN, DO NOT USE THIS SAMPLE FOR PRODUCTION APPLICATIONS 💣**

 ```
 public class InMemoryAuthTokenStorage : IAuthTokenStorage